Corniel/piet.net/README.md

 single pixel of code, to avoid confusion with the actual pixels of the enlarged graphic, of which many may make up one codel.

+### Colour Blocks
+The basic unit of Piet code is the colour block.
+A colour block is a contiguous block of any number of codels of one colour, bounded by blocks of other colours or by the edge of the program graphic.
+Blocks of colour adjacent only diagonally are not considered contiguous.
+A colour block may be any shape and may have "holes" of other colours inside it, which are not considered part of the block.

 ## Syntax Elements

 ### Numbers